 Avoid clutter.
 Stick to a clean, minimalist design that makes it easy for people to find what they’re looking for.
 And by having fewer files on each page that need to load, a simple design will also contribute to faster load times.

 Apply this thinking to your menu as well.
 If your website has a lot of pages and categories, it may make sense to offer a large menu on desktop screens.
 But on mobile, you want to cut it down to the most important options.
 Some websites switch to putting their menu behind a hamburger button on mobile.
 That way it’s not taking up much space on the mobile screen, but visitors can click to open it if they need it.

 6. Make Your Button Sizes Large Enough to Work on Mobile.

-It’s easy enough to click on a button of just about any size with a mouse, but when you’re trying to “click” with your fingers on a small smartphone screen, small buttons are hard to deal with.
-And that’s especially true if there are multiple small buttons close to each other—pressing one while trying to press another will cause real annoyance for your visitors.
+It’s easy enough to click on a button of any size with a mouse, but when you’re trying to “click” with your fingers on a small smartphone screen, small buttons are hard to deal with.
+And that’s especially true if there are multiple small buttons close to each other—pressing one when trying to select another will cause real annoyance for your visitors.

 7. Use Large Font Sizes.

 Reading on a small screen is that much harder if the font is tiny.
 It’s best to use a font size of at least 14px on your webpages, but go ahead and test out how that looks to see if going bigger could be better here.